testillano/h2agent/README.md

 - request.header.`<hname>`: request header component (i.e. *content-type*).

-- eraser: this is used to indicate that the *response node target* specified (next section) must be eliminated (avoid to remove nonexistent elements or new null nodes could appear).
-With other kind of targets, it acts like setting an empty string but this usage is not recommended.
-Eraser could be useful to adequate a response body reference based in some conditions.
-There is also a twisted use of the response body in which we insert auxiliary nodes that we process as if they were templates but that we do not want to finally send in the response.
-This should evolve in the future as a separated `templateBody` or similar in the provision schema, but it is perfectly supported while you don't forget to erase such temporary nodes after using them in that naughty way.
+- eraser: this is used to indicate that the *target* specified (next section) must be removed or reset.
+Some of those targets are:
+  - response node: there is a twisted use of the response body as a temporary test-bed template.
+It consists in inserting auxiliary nodes to be used as valid sources within provision transformations, and remove them before sending the response.
+Note that nonexistent nodes become null nodes when removed, so take care if you don't want this.
+  - global variable: the user should remove this kind of variables after last flow usage to avoid memory grow in load testing.
+Global variables are not confined to an specific provision context (where purge procedure is restricted to the event history server data), so the eraser is the way to proceed when it comes to free the global list and reduce memory consumption.
+  - With other kind of targets, eraser acts like setting an empty string.

 - general.random.`<min>.<max>`: integer number in range `[min, max]`.
 Negatives allowed, i.e.: `"-3.+4"`.